hs5530hs/Something-CPP/README.md

 # Something-CPP
-record some topic about c++  which i think is importyant.
+record some topics about c++  which i think is important.